 Communication is always a two-way street.
 For patients, this might mean working to overcome the fear of asking questions and being persistent about getting the answers when necessary.
 For physicians, this might mean identifying a mechanism for patients to ask questions and acquire the information they need (which may translate to leveraging other members of the care team).
 We stay in URPs because it’s what we know.
 It’s always going to be easier to do it the way we’ve always done it.
 In an environment where both physician and patients can commit to doing it differently, new and beneficial communication patterns can emerge.

-Beth Austin is a patient and consumer engagement advocate who blogs at Crescendo Consulting Group blog
+Beth Austin is a patient and consumer engagement advocate who blogs at Crescendo Consulting Group blog.

 This posting was taken from the Blog KevinMD